 Applicants must submit a one-page summary of their project that is suitable for dissemination to the public.
-It should be a self-contained document that identifies the name of the applicant, the lead project manager/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), major participants (for collaborative projects), and the project's commitments and goals described in the Community Benefits Plan.
+It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and major participants (for collaborative projects).
 This document must not include any proprietary or business-sensitive information as DOE may make it available to the public after selections are made.
 The summary must not exceed one page when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point.

-Save the Summary for Public Release in a single PDF file using the following convention for the title: "ControlNumber_LeadOrganization_Summary".
+Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\Summary".

-ix.
-Summary Slide (required)
+x.
+Summary Slide

 Applicants must provide a single slide summarizing the proposed project.
-The Summary Slide template is available on EERE eXCHANGE at https://eere-exchange.com/ and must include the following information:
+The Summary Slide template is available on EERE eXCHANGE at https://eere-exchange.energy.gov/ and must include the following information:

 - A technology summary;

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

 - The project's key idea/takeaway;

-- Topline community benefits;

 - Project title, prime recipient, PI, and Senior/Key Personnel information; and

 - Requested EERE funds and proposed applicant cost share.

-Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".
+Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber LeadOrganization Slide".

-x.
+xi.
 Subrecipient Budget Justification (if applicable)